wiwi936/frint0.github.io/_posts/2019-3-9-Shodan-Shenanigans.md

 <img src="{{ site.baseurl }}/images/shodan.png" alt="Shodan Logo drawn by Pablo Picasso">

 I'm sure you've all heard of Shodan.
 Even the skids and normies have, thanks to HackerGiraffe.
 It essentially scans the internet for devices with open ports, and anyone can search through this database.
-To put it simple, I was bored one afternoon and decided I really needed touch up on my android pwning, but where could I possibly find a vulnerable android device for me to viciously and *illegally* take over?
+To put it simply, I was bored one afternoon and decided I really needed touch up on my android pwning, but where could I possibly find a vulnerable android device for me to viciously and *illegally* take over?
 Oh, Shodan exists (Yes, I could throw up an Android VM but thats boring), and so my quest to find a pwnable android begins.